Visiting Venice: old friends reunite to experience a favorite city’s sights, sounds and flavors side by side

 Now the open lagoon spread out before us.
 We passed the cemetery island of San Michele with its brooding cypresses rising over the red brick walls of the burial ground, a setting for so many novels of love and death.
 We continued on the water highway – a row of pilings topped with lights – to Murano, bustling with tourists shopping or gazing at the marvels of glass still being produced after 700 years.
 The sunlight on the shop windows lit glittering and tempting bijoux, sculptures and chandeliers.
 But reflecting the island’s struggle to maintain its artistic heritage some of the shops had placards in their windows: “Our glass is not made in China.”

 It was nearing lunchtime and shopping was making us hungry.
 After stuffing modest purchases into our handbags we caught the next boat to Burano further out in the lagoon.
 With time pressing, rather than strolling around the pretty pastel town, we boarded the little connecting ferry to Torcello without stopping.

 We were quickly deposited on the swampy island now mostly a nature preserve.
 It was settled in the 400s to shelter nearby landside populations when the Roman Empire collapsed in the face of Barbarian hordes.
-In the 9th century it hosted a population of 10,000.
-Now less than 20 remain.
+In the 9th century, it hosted a population of 10,000.
+Now less than 20 remains.